-If the agent was not able to list the folders, for example, if the path was typed manually, an error message will appear.
-The folder will be created forcibly (except for a source agent in Distribution or consolidation job)
+If the agent could not list the folders, for example, if the path was typed manually, an error message will appear.
+The folder will be created forcibly (except for the source agent in the Distribution or consolidation job)

 Once a folder is selected, you'll be redirected back to "Edit path target" dialog with the path applied.

-Resilio v2.11 supports browsing though buckets, containers, shares of a cloud storage.
-For simplicity in this guide we'll refer to all as 'bucket'.
-To start browsing click on Browse button.
-It is important that the access keys provided in cloud storage configuration have permissions to list the buckets.
+Resilio v2.11 supports browsing through buckets, containers, shares of cloud storage.
+For simplicity in this guide, we'll refer to all as 'bucket'.
+To start browsing, click on the Browse button.
+The access keys provided in the cloud storage configuration must have permissions to list the buckets.

 Listing of buckets/containers/shares requires special permissions be granted: